raddinet/raddi-builds-windows/README.md

-# raddi-builds-windows
+# RADDI: *Windows builds*

-raddi.net: ready to download and use executables, and installers
+TBD: Here will be dragons.
+And also ready to download and use executables.